anjali-yadav17/Seasonal-Fashion-Guide/README.md

 ## 🛠️ How to Use

-1. Click "Start Shopping" to begin the conversation
+1. Click "Start Exploring" to begin the conversation
 2. Answer the chatbot's questions about your preferences:
    - Gender
    - Season (spring 🌸, summer ☀️or winter ❄️)